mliebelt/pgn-viewer/plan.md

 * pgnView could suppress the additional diagrams (normally), and switch then to print-out mode when the HTML page is printed.
 Is there something JavaScript can do to be noticed?
+  Alternatively, this could be done altogether with CSS only.
+Combinations are:
+  * pgnView + D + view | edit: hide for normal mode, show for printing
+  * pgnBoard: show all the time
+  * pgnPrint + D: show all the time
 * Use pgnBoard for the diagram-boards, as normal, with the configuration given by the normal call.
 So only difference is the creation of the moves, and that the board-id is generated during creation of the moves.
 * Allow additional / different styling.
 Configuration gives the default, and inside the comment, additional configuration can be given that overrides the default.

-#### Define UI for Editing
+#### Define UI for Editing (working)

 * Editing needs additional UI elements for doing its job.
 These are (stolen mostly from Scid):
   * Buttons for variation management: delete current, increase weight, delete line, delete after
   * Buttons for annotations: drop-down list of annotation symbols (including none) that work on the current move.
-  * UI for comments: text field, buttons for add before and add after comment
+  * UI for comments: text field, buttons for add before and add after comment (/)
   * Popup-menu, if necessary: promotion to ..., [replace move, new variation, new main line, ...],
 * Edit: Delete variation, Promote variation, Delete moves after, Drop Down NAG
-* Edit Comment: Text editor
+* Edit Comment: Text editor (/)

-##### Variation management
+##### Variation management (working)

 The following cases should be allowed: